The Agents of Atlas are a super-hero team, which assembled in 2006.

 - White Fox and Luna Snow were detailled to assist South Korea’s Tiger Division super-team in defending Seoul.

 - Sword Master reinforced Wave in defending her home – Cebu, in the Phillipines.

 - Other fighting duos were deployed on Asian coasts and in the Pacific.

 White Fox and Sword Master then tracked down evil fox spirits (구미호) in rural Korea.
 Sword Master was seemingly slain, and his magical blade broken.
 The latter resulted in further attacks from Chiyou’s demons, as the sword was a critical part of the wards keeping them imprisoned.

 (This section proposes ways of using this character in DC Universe stories).

 The JSA had disbanded when the President was kidnapped, and the government remained suspicious of its members.
 So when Jimmy was tasked with assembling a team he was ordered to recruit agents without links to former super-hero groups.

-The suspicion spread to the G-men, causing political pressure among those who knew of their existence and forcing their eventual disbanding.
+Nevertheless, the suspicion spread to the G-men, causing political pressure among those who knew of their existence.
+This forced their eventual disbanding.

 Source of Character: Marvel Comics.